Di will also be hosting guest artists Leli Hoch, who’s work can be found on www.lelihoch.co.za

-I am a self-taught, multidisciplinary artist and have been practicing art for about 10 years.
-As a late starter and with no rules, I express my thoughts, feelings, ideas and experiences in a wide variety of non-verbal ways.
+I am, now, for the last 3 years, a full time multidisciplinary artist As a late starter with no formal training and with no rules to break, I happily express my thoughts, feelings, ideas and experiences in a wide variety of non-verbal ways.

 All I really want is to continuously get lost in the process and I would love my work to evoke some thought, emotion or comment by the viewer.